b1rdmania/vs-token-mvp/RISK_DISCLOSURE.md

 ## What vS Vault Does

-You give us your locked NFT worth 1000 S tokens.
-We give you 1000 vS tokens.
+You give us your locked fNFT worth 1000 S tokens.
+We give you 990 vS tokens (1% mint fee).
 You sell vS tokens for cash today.
-We wait 9 months, then claim your S tokens.
+We wait until April 2026, then claim your S tokens.

-## Risks You Take
+## Key Risks

 ### 1. Market Risk - HIGH RISK ⚠️

 **The Problem**: vS tokens trade at a discount

 **Example**:
-- You get 1000 vS tokens today
+- You get 990 vS tokens today (after 1% mint fee)
 - Market price: 250 S tokens (75% discount)
-- You lose 750 S tokens vs waiting 9 months
+- You lose 740 S tokens vs waiting 9 months

 **Why This Happens**:
 - People want cash now, not later
-- Market prices in time value
+- Market prices in time value of money
 - Supply and demand set the price

 **Our Role**: We don't control the price.
 The market does.

+### 2. Liquidity Risk - MEDIUM RISK ⚠️

+**The Problem**: You might not be able to sell vS tokens

+**When This Happens**:
+- Months 6-9: Few buyers (why buy vS at 95% when S costs 100%?)
+- Low trading volume on Shadow DEX
+- Big price swings

+**Result**: You might be stuck with vS tokens you can't sell

-### 2. Smart Contract Risk - MEDIUM RISK ⚠️
+### 3. Smart Contract Risk - MEDIUM RISK ⚠️

 **The Problem**: Code might have bugs

 **What Could Go Wrong**:
-- Contracts could have security holes
+- Contracts could have security vulnerabilities
-- Hackers could steal funds
+- Hackers could exploit the system
 - Bugs could lock your tokens

 **Our Protection**:
 - Professional audit before launch
-- Simple code (fewer bugs)
+- Simple, immutable code design
-- Battle-tested patterns
 - No admin keys (we can't steal funds)

-**Your Risk**: If contracts break, you lose money
+**Your Risk**: If contracts fail, you lose money

-### 3. Liquidity Risk - MEDIUM RISK ⚠️

-**The Problem**: You might not be able to sell vS tokens

-**When This Happens**:
-- Month 6-9: Few buyers (why buy vS at 95% when S costs 100%?)
-- Low trading volume
-- Big price swings

-**Result**: You might be stuck with vS tokens you can't sell

-### 4. External Contract Risk - MEDIUM RISK ⚠️
+### 4. External Dependency Risk - MEDIUM RISK ⚠️

 **The Problem**: We depend on Sonic's fNFT contract

 **What Could Go Wrong**:
-- Sonic changes their contract
+- Sonic changes their contract interface
-- Their contract has bugs
+- Their contract has bugs or fails
-- Interface stops working
+- Delegation system stops working

 **Result**: We might not be able to claim your S tokens

-### 5. Redemption Risk - LOW RISK ⚠️
+### 5. Redemption Window Risk - LOW RISK ⚠️

-**The Problem**: You have 6 months to redeem after maturity
+**The Problem**: You have 6 months to redeem after April 2026

 **Timeline**:
-- Month 9: Redemption opens
+- April 15, 2026: Redemption opens (1:1 vS → S, minus 2% fee)
-- Month 15: Redemption closes
+- October 15, 2026: Grace period ends (180 days later)
-- After Month 15: Leftover tokens get swept
+- After October 15, 2026: Leftover tokens swept to treasury

 **Your Risk**: If you don't redeem in time, you lose your tokens

-## What Happens If You Miss Redemption

-**The Window**: You have exactly 180 days after maturity to redeem your vS tokens

-**Timeline Example**:
-- March 1, 2026: Maturity hits, redemption opens
-- September 1, 2026: Grace period ends (180 days later)
-- September 2, 2026: All leftover S tokens swept to treasury

-**If You Miss It**:
-- Your vS tokens become worthless
-- The S tokens backing them get swept to protocol treasury
-- **No admin rescue** - we cannot help you recover them
-- **No exceptions** - the contract is immutable

-**Why No Extensions**:
-- Contract has no admin functions
-- Code cannot be changed after deployment
-- No governance to vote on exceptions
-- Immutable design prevents any manual intervention

-**How to Avoid This**:
-- Set calendar reminders for maturity date
-- Check the vault regularly after month 9
-- Don't wait until the last minute
-- Remember: there is no early redemption option
+## Fee Structure

+- **Mint Fee**: 1% (when depositing fNFT)
+- **Redeem Fee**: 2% (when redeeming vS for S)
+- **Total Cost**: ~3% for immediate liquidity vs. 9-month wait

+**Example**: 1000 S fNFT → 990 vS → ~970 S after redemption

 ## What We Don't Control

-### Price
-We don't set vS token prices.
-The market does.
-We can't promise any specific price.

-### Timing
-We don't control when Sonic's fNFTs mature.
-We follow their schedule.

-### External Contracts
-We don't control Sonic's contracts.
-If they break, we can't fix them.

-### Market Conditions
-We don't control trading volumes, liquidity, or demand for vS tokens.
+- **Price**: Market determines vS token value, not us
+- **Timing**: We follow Sonic's fNFT maturity schedule
+- **External Contracts**: We can't fix Sonic's systems if they break
+- **Market Conditions**: Trading volume and liquidity depend on users

 ## What We Do Control

-### Security
-We write secure code.
-We get audits.
-We use best practices.

-### Transparency
-We tell you exactly how everything works.
-No hidden fees or tricks.

-### Immutability
-Once deployed, we can't change the contracts.
-No rug pulls possible.
+- **Security**: Audited, immutable smart contracts
+- **Transparency**: Open source code and clear documentation
+- **Fee Structure**: Fixed 1% mint + 2% redeem fees (immutable)

 ## Before You Use vS Vault

 ### Ask Yourself:
-1. Do I need cash now more than full value later?
+1. Do I need cash now more than full value in April 2026?
 2. Can I afford to lose 50-90% of my token value?
-3. Do I understand how this works?
+3. Do I understand how market pricing works?
 4. Am I comfortable with these risks?

 ### If You Answer "No" to Any Question:
 Don't use vS Vault.
-Wait for your tokens to unlock naturally.
+Wait for your fNFTs to unlock naturally.

-## Legal Stuff
+## Legal Disclaimers

-### No Promises
-We don't promise profits.
-We don't promise specific prices.
-We don't promise anything will work perfectly.

-### Your Responsibility
+- **No Promises**: We don't guarantee profits or specific prices
-You decide if this is right for you.
-You take all the risks.
-You could lose money.
+- **Your Responsibility**: You decide if this is right for you and accept all risks

-### No Guarantees
-Past performance doesn't predict future results.
-Test tokens aren't real tokens.
-Demo results don't guarantee real results.

-### Jurisdiction
+- **No Insurance**: No guarantees, insurance, or refunds available
-This might be illegal where you live.
-Check your local laws.
+- **Jurisdiction**: Check your local laws - this might be restricted where you live

-## Emergency Contacts

-**If something goes wrong:**
-- Check our website for updates
-- Join our Discord for support
-- Contact us at [email]

-**If you lose money:**
-- We're sorry, but we can't help
-- No insurance or guarantees
-- All sales are final

 ---

 **Bottom Line**: vS Vault is risky.
 You could lose most of your money.
 Only use money you can afford to lose.
-Don't invest more than you can handle losing.

-**Last Updated**: June 2025
+**Timeline**: Launch July 2025, Maturity April 2026, Redemption ends October 2026